mugabiBenjamin/research/git.md

 git remote set-url upstream <new-upstream-url>
 ```

-## Pulling Changes from the Repository
+## Pulling changes from the repository

 ```sh
 # 1. Pull changes from the remote repository, rebasing any local commits on top of the updated code